Argent77/A7-Achievements/A7-Achievements/readme/readme.txt

 anyone playing the game without the need to use the Steam client.

-The mod support all available Enhanced Edition games patched to version 2.0 or later, which includes BGEE with or without SoD, BG2EE, EET, IWDEE and PSTEE.
+The mod support all available Enhanced Edition games patched to version 2.0 or later, which includes BG:EE (with or without SoD), BG2:EE, EET, IWD:EE and PST:EE.

 Installation